American Airlines CEO tells employees to brace for furlough warnings

 An American spokesman confirmed the veracity of the recording.

-U.S. aviation unions are urging Congress to extend a third round of payroll assistance, something Parker said he would support and also fight for.
+U.S. aviation unions are urging Congress to extend a third round of payroll assistance, something Parker said he would support.

 “That’s a much better solution than having people furloughed again when we know that this (COVID-19) is months away from being eradicated,” he said during the town hall.

 American furloughed 19,000 workers when a first round of government payroll support expired on Oct.
 1 but recalled them in December.
-Parker said he hoped fewer workers would be impacted this time round.
+Parker said he hoped fewer workers would be impacted this time.

-Last week, United Airlines said it had sent furlough warnings to some 14,000 employees.
+Last week, United Airlines said it had sent furlough warnings to 14,000 employees.

+U.S. airlines, which posted record annual losses, hope vaccines will fuel a recovery but distribution has been slow and COVID-19 variants are triggering drastic travel curbs by some countries.

+“I hate that we’re in that position but we are and we can’t ignore it so we have to start figuring out what to do about it,” he said.

 Our Standards: The Thomson Reuters Trust Principles.